fclaerho/buildstack/README.md

   * ✔+ Partial native implementation completed by **BuildStack** – See Extended Feature for details
   * ✚ Implemented by **BuildStack**
-  * ✗ Not native implementation
+  * ✗ No native implementation

 Why, Oh Why?
 ------------